 - Simply slice it up and eat as is.

 - Chop it into small pieces and top with Greek yogurt and chopped nuts.

 - Drink it in smoothies

 The fruit is extremely healthy and some even describe it as a ‘super food’.
 Indeed it is full of antioxidants, easy to digest carbohydrates, and omega fatty acids in the seeds.

 Dragon fruit is low in sugar (compared to other fruits) and has fewer carbs than most.

 With 7 grams per one-cup serving, this fruit is an excellent source of fibre.
 As a result, eating dragon fruit can help to bulk up bowel movements and relieve constipation.

 The vitamin C in the fruit can boost your immune system.
 In addition, it is a great source of magnesium, a nutrient needed for over 600 biochemical reactions in your body.

 The fruit contains several antioxidants that protect your cells from damage.
-These include betalains, hydroxycinnamates, and flavonoids.
+Indeed these include betalains, hydroxycinnamates, and flavonoids.

-Eating dragon fruit has a prebiotic effect on the body that enhances digestion and nourishes gut bacteria.
-Indeed the fruit has a prebiotic property that can help reduce the risk of diarrhoea and promote gut health.
+Eating dragon fruit is healthy, as the fruit contains prebiotic fibre that enhances digestion and nourishes gut bacteria.
+Further, this prebiotic property can help reduce the risk of diarrhoea and promote gut health.